How to sell a house in Derby today

 As Derby was the cradle of the Industrial Revolution, it stands to reason that many of the most popular tourist attractions in the city are devoted to this prestigious era.
 And if that is why you’re planning a visit there, you should make sure that a trip to the Derby Museum of Industry and History is on your schedule.
 Housed in one of Britain’s first-ever factories, the museum charts local innovation and industry progress.
 It includes exhibits from Rolls-Royce and a fascinating display of the water-powered spinning wheels developed in Derby.

 If you are a fan of the arts, you should take the time to visit the Derby Museum and Art Gallery, where you’ll find a fantastic display of local ceramics and a gallery of archaeological discoveries.
 There is also an excellent selection of local pottery to be admired at the Royal Crown Derby Factory.
 And no visit to this thriving city should pass by without paying the majestic Derby Cathedral a visit, which has huge vaulted ceilings and a selection of ancient artefacts to explore.

 If you’re more interested in the arts, the Quad is a great place to visit.
 This modernist example of architecture is home to an art gallery, a cinema and a collection of old film and TV reels from throughout the 20th century.
 You can also take in a stage production at the city’s Guildhall Theatre.

 There is no doubt that the property market in Derby is now recovering strongly after the recent recession and banking crisis.
 However, there is still some way to go before the heights of 2007 are reached once again.
 So, if you need to sell your home quickly in Derby, you may benefit from the expert property services of Flying Homes.
-We will get a buyer for your house in a matter of days, so you don’t have to deal on the open property market.
-So if you have one or more homes for sale in Derby then call us today on 0800 68 99 420 for a no-obligation quote.
+We will help find a buyer for your house in a matter of days, so you don’t have to deal on the open property market.
+So if you have one or more homes for sale in Derby, then call us today on 0800 669 6784 for a no-obligation quote.